Tsebo200/SRG-SkyRecommendsGames/README.md

 4. **Favourites** → Saved games list
 5. **Profile** → User settings and preferences

-User can navigate between tabs, search for games, add favourites, view game details, and customize their experience through the profile screen.
+User can navigate between tabs, search for games, add favourites, view game details, and customise their experience through the profile screen.

 <!-- DEVELOPMENT PROCESS -->

 ## Development Process

-The `Development Process` is the technical implementations and functionality done in the frontend and backend of the application.
+The `Development Process` is the technical implementation and functionality done in the frontend and backend of the application.

 ### Implementation Process